MortezaJavadian/TelegramMessengerBot/README.md

    - In your .gitlab-ci.yml file, use only one of the following variables to control the message:
       - `PUSH`: Set this to TRUE to send the standard, automated push notification.
       - `TEXT`: Use this to send a completely custom message instead.
+      - `FILE`: Use this to send a test file (can be combined with TEXT as caption).
+   - Test results are automatically sent as reply to push notifications.
+   - Note: FILE path should match the artifact file path from your test job.
 3. **Now everyone push the project, send messege in your group**

 ### Method 2: Manual Docker Execution